Review Submissions and Industry Help

 Sorry, no. I may consider taking on more clients in the future, but right now I’m only acting as an agent for a VERY small handful of people.
 In the mean time, please check out these great resources:

-- The Toy Industry Association’s website has lots of tips for breaking into the industry here: TIA Toy and Designer Guide
+- While dated, Toy Industry Association’s website has lots of tips for breaking into the industry here: TIA Toy and Designer Guide

-- The Toy and Game Inventors Conference is held in Chicago every year and it’s one of the only places you can show your inventions to some of the top inventor relations people and buyers in the business.
-Check it out: ChiTAG New Inventors Track
+- The People of Play Inventors Conference (formerly ChiTAG) is held every year and it’s one of the only places you can show your inventions to some of the top inventor relations people and buyers in the business.
+Check it out: PoP New Inventors Track

 2. Can you please review my game?